MetPX/sarracenia/doc/design/sr_post_sample.rst

 This is default behaviour.

-dd_post connects to the 'ec_cmc' exchange with the ec_cmc username on bunny-op
+sr_post connects to the 'ec_cmc' exchange with the ec_cmc username on bunny-op

 posting is: